-Northern lights York tonight
+Northern lights in York tonight

 7-day outlook for York